sunfishcode/wasm-reference-manual/WebAssembly.md

 The `le` instruction performs the IEEE 754-2008 `compareQuietLessEqual` operation according to the [general floating-point rules][F].

+> This instruction corresponds to what is sometimes called "ordered and less than or equal", or "ole", in other languages.

 #### Floating-Point Greater Than

 | Mnemonic    | Signature                   | Families | Opcode | Syntax      |